The Planted Pantry » Breakfast » Maple Cinnamon Overnight Oats

 Easy vegan overnight oats after soaking

-You can enjoy these cold or warmed in the microwave (30s -1min).
+You can enjoy these oats cold, but if you prefer warm oatmeal, you can heat them on the stove or in the microwave (30s -1min).

 Top with the pumpkin seeds if you did not include them in the overnight soak.
 Add any other favorite toppings and enjoy!